okviz/okviz.github.io/_mydocs/visuals/calendar-pro/fields/tooltips.md

 related:
     - /calendar-pro/options/tooltips/index.md
 ---
-The ***Tooltips*** data role is used to bind one or more measures containing additional information to the visual.
+The ***Tooltips*** field well is used to bind one or more measures containing additional information to the visual.

 <img src="images/tooltips-field.png" width="230">